Samir4569/Samir4569/README.md

-Here's the updated version, highlighting your knowledge of API integration for model deployment:

----

 # 🙋🏻 About Me:
 * Passionate about data science, machine learning, and AI.
 * Experienced in end-to-end data workflows, from data collection to model deployment.